255BITS/giles/README.md

 functionality in the languages of their choice.
 With Giles' lazy-loading approach, it only forces you to include functionality that you actually use.

-To install run
-|  sudo npm install -g giles
-npm is available by installing nodejs[LINK]
+To install run `sudo npm install -g giles` npm is available by installing nodejs[LINK]

-To get help
+To get help `giles -h`
-|  giles -h
 If you ever need to run this, file a bug with me.

-To watch the current directory, recursively
+To watch the current directory, recursively `giles -w` Handles new files too.
-|  giles -w
-Watchers be watching.
-Handles new files too.
 It will work even if you re-arrange your whole project.

-To watch a specific directory, recursively
-|  giles directory -w
-This compiles to the same directory as the asset.
+To watch a specific directory, recursively `giles directory -w` This compiles to the same directory as the asset.
 Recommended: Start by evaluating a .coffee on a vertical piece of functionality.

-To build all assets recursively, outputting to a specific directory
-|  giles . -o build
-It will mimic your source directory tree structure, if you like trees.
+To build all assets recursively, outputting to a specific directory `giles . -o build` It will mimic your source directory tree structure, if you like trees.

-To ignore a directory, or multiple(will match recursively)
+To ignore a directory, or multiple(will match recursively) `giles . --ignore vendor,bin`
-|  giles . --ignore vendor,bin

 Note, giles automatically ignores the following directories:
 *node_modules